UK to sign migration deal with Serbia as Lammy visits western Balkans

 Foreign Secretary David Lammy will ratify the agreement as he visits the Western Balkans this week.

-Foreign Secretary David Lammy will ratify the “co-operation agreement”, first announced by Prime Minister Sir Keir Starmer five months ago at the European Political Community summit in Hungary, as he visits the western Balkans this week.
+David Lammy will ratify the “co-operation agreement”, first announced by Sir Keir Starmer five months ago at the European Political Community summit in Hungary, as he visits the western Balkans this week.

 Russia has also long vied for influence in the region, which includes three Nato allies in Albania, North Macedonia and Montenegro, and its stability is seen by the Government as key to European security.

-During his visit Mr Lammy will meet his counterparts to sign the agreement and hear directly from women who have survived human trafficking.
+During his visit the Foreign Secretary will meet counterparts to sign the agreement as well as hearing directly from women who have survived human trafficking.

 He will also visit British troops serving in KFOR, Nato’s largest overseas peacekeeping mission.
 European security is expected to be high on the agenda amid uncertainty over the future of the Ukraine war.